24 of the Best Aviation Movies of All Time

 17. Flight (2012)

 Did you know: The accident in the film was inspired by a real-life disaster, the crash of Alaska Airlines 261 on January 31, 2000.
 Some dialogue in the film closely resembles the CVR transcript.
-Like in the film, the pilots of Alaska 261 rolled the airplane to an inverted position to try to stabilize the flight, resulting in a fatal dive. (source: IMDb)
+Just like in the film, the pilots of Alaska 261 rolled the airplane to an inverted position to try to stabilize the flight, resulting in a fatal dive. (source: IMDb)

 IMDb Rating: 7.3/10